Home-Based HIV Test Giveaway

 - You are currently taking medication for prevention (PrEP) or treatment of HIV

 - You are currently experiencing symptoms of an STI

 - You are not sure how you will respond to your test result

 If in-person testing is the right option for you, please go to Testing to schedule an appointment.

 The only way to know if you have HIV is to be tested.

-HIV self-testing offers you the peace of mind to do a HIV test in the comfort of your home.
+HIV self-testing offers you the peace of mind to do an HIV test in the comfort of your place.
 AIDS Resource will send you an OraQuick In-Home HIV Test® in discreet packaging with all the instructions you need to perform the test.
 The OraQuick In-Home HIV Test® involves collecting oral fluid with a swab to detect antibodies to HIV.
 Results are available within 20 to 40 minutes.
-You can choose to perform the test by yourself or request a testing counselor to walk you through the testing process and provide support and feedback via video conferencing or phone.
+You can perform the test yourself or request a testing counselor to walk you through the testing process and provide support and feedback via video conferencing or phone.

 HIV testing is important for your health.

 If your test is non-reactive (negative), it means you probably do not have HIV.